Sherko Haji-Rasouli: College career

 Haji-Rasouli played collegiately at the University of Miami in the U.S. state of Florida.
 While playing for the Hurricanes, Haji-Rasouli was twice selected to the All-Big East team.

 Professional career

-Haji-Rasouli was drafted by the Montreal Alouettes in the 2002 CFL Draft (2nd round, 12th overall).
-In 2003, he suffered a season-ending injury, limiting him to just one game.
+Haji-Rasouli was drafted by the Montreal Alouettes in the 2002 CFL draft (2nd round, 12th overall).
+He suffered a season-ending injury in 2003, limiting him to just one game.

 In 2004, Haji-Rasouli played all 18 games in his final season in Montreal.

-Haji-Rasouli was signed by the Lions as a free agent prior to the 2005 season.
-In 2005, Haji-Rasouli played 16 games primarily as the Lions' first backup offensive lineman though he later moved into the starting lineup (starting 5 games) after an injury to Jamal Powell.
-Haji-Rasouli caught 1 pass for 3 yards in an August 19, 2005 game against the Hamilton Tiger-Cats.
+Haji-Rasouli was signed by the Lions as a free agent before the 2005 season.
+In 2005, Haji-Rasouli played 16 games primarily as the Lions' first backup offensive lineman.
+However, he later moved into the starting lineup (starting 5 games) after an injury to Jamal Powell.
+Haji-Rasouli caught one pass for 3 yards in an August 19, 2005 game against the Hamilton Tiger-Cats.

 In 2006, Haji-Rasouli played most of the season as a backup but received some starts when Kelly Bates was injured.

 On January 31, 2011, Haji-Rasouli was released by the Lions.